aandr26/AWS-SAP-C01-Study-Guide/docs/4_Security/4a_Account_Service_Security/Directory_Service.md

   * **Microsoft AD:**
     * If applications have a specific need to use a real Windows Active Directory, Microsoft Active directory is the one to use.
     * Microsoft AD DS supports RADIUS
-    * Highly-Avilable by default, there are always at least two, but more can be deployed.
+    * Highly-Available by default, there are always at least two, but more can be deployed.
     * Supports trusts - one-way and two-way, and forest trust with on-premises AD.
-    * Can opperate through a network link failure.
+    * Can operate through a network link failure.
     * Best used if you need to have a trust relationship between your on-premises AD and AWS and more than 5000 users.
     * Native schema extensions?
 Microsoft AD mode.
   * **Simple AD:**
   * **AD Connector:**
     * Requires a working network connection
     * AD connector is good for proof-of-concept or fast deployment.
-    * Only redirects, no local identitiy data in AWS
+    * Only redirects, no local identity data in AWS